tonyx/Sharpino/Sharpino.Sample.6/README.md

 ## Overview

-(A.I. generated: ma need further review)
-This example showcases a Pub Management System built with Sharpino, demonstrating event sourcing patterns in F#.
+(doc A.I. generated and slightly edited: needs further review) This example showcases a Pub Management System built with Sharpino, demonstrating event sourcing patterns in F#.
 The system manages a pub's kitchen operations, including dishes, ingredients, suppliers, and inventory management.

 ## Key Features